Fervour-Kreations/Amazon_Product_Perfomance_Analysis/README.md

 ### Project Overview

-Project carried out on Amazon and Palmora Group to analyse the products improvement based on consumer reviews and to analyse HR data respectively in order to help management come up with data driven insights and informed stategies and decisions
+This project was carried out on Amazon and Palmora Group to analyse the products improvement based on consumer reviews and to analyse HR data respectively in order to help management come up with data driven insights and informed stategies and decisions

 ## Case Study One - Amazon Product Review Analysis